 Katarina is responsible for World Water Week format, platform and logistics.

-Shannon manages the technical sites and systems for World Water Week.
+Sze executes the strategic outlook and communications plan for World Water Week.